getbettersoon/gbs_energy_etl/STEPS.md

 - Range constraints:
 	- checked subset of columns per year per gas to see if any max value for rest of the world is higher than value for the whole world</br>
-	- checked if there are any value below 0</br>
+	- checked if there are any values below 0</br>

 - Missing values: